skip to main content

 Charitable Remainder Trust

-CRTs are often used as a low-basis stock diversification strategy since, similar to the strategies discussed above, donations to a CRT are valued at current market value and assets are sold and diversified once inside the CRT with no current capital gain consequence.
-The funds are then invested in a diversified manner inside the CRT and an annual/quarterly income stream is paid to the donor or another named beneficiary.
+CRTs are often used as a low-basis stock diversification strategy since, similar to the strategies discussed above, donations to a CRT are valued at current market value, and assets are sold and diversified once inside the CRT with no current capital gain consequence.
+The funds are then invested in a diversified manner inside the CRT, and an annual/quarterly income stream is paid to the donor or another named beneficiary.
 CRTs can have fixed payments (known as a Charitable Remainder Annuity Trust (CRAT)) or varying payments that are a fixed percentage rate of the CRT value each year (known as a Charitable Remainder Unitrust (CRUT)).
 There is also a CRT variation typically used when immediate income is not the goal or when illiquid assets that do not generate an income stream are used for the initial funding.
 This is called a Net-Income Make-Up Charitable Remainder Unitrust (NIM-CRUT).
-Donations to a CRT provide a current year charitable income tax deduction.
+Donations to a CRT provide a charitable income tax deduction for the current year.
 Payments made to an income beneficiary are taxed in a tiered system which typically allows for deferral of the long-term capital gains tax that would have been due upon the sale of the asset(s) used to fund the CRT.

 After the end of the CRT term or death of the last income beneficiary, the remaining CRT assets are distributed to designated charitable beneficiaries.
 Depending on how the CRT is drafted, the trustee may be given the power to change the charitable remainder beneficiaries during the term of the trust.

 There are more complexities and costs with CRTs.
-If creating a CRT on your own, the trust must be drafted by legal counsel.
+If you create a CRT on your own, the trust must be drafted by legal counsel.
 A CRT will also generate a K1 for the income beneficiary’s tax reporting.
-To learn more about CRTs, please check out our previous post here.
+You can learn more about CRTs here.

-Leaving assets to charity through an estate plan should also be a consideration.
+Leaving assets to charity through an estate plan should also be considered.
 An estate plan often lists specific charitable bequests and may designate one or more charitable organizations as the taker-in-default (e.g., who receives the estate if all other beneficiaries are deceased).
 While such provisions are common, naming a charity (which can also be a DAF) as contingent beneficiary for a Traditional IRA or other retirement plan may make sense for some.
-Under the Secure Act 2.0, Traditional IRA funds passing to a non-spousal beneficiary are given a 10-year deferral period before the total account must be distributed out and the inherited IRA may have RMD requirements for the beneficiary over the 10-year period.
+Under the 2022 Secure Act 2.0, Traditional IRA funds passing to a non-spousal beneficiary are given a 10-year deferral period before the total account must be distributed out, and the inherited IRA may have RMD requirements for the beneficiary over the 10-year period depending on whether the original IRA owner was past their RMD age.
 All distributions are taxable as ordinary income to the beneficiary.
-For those with a potentially taxable estate (for 2023, greater than $12.92MM for an individual / $25.84MM for a married couple), naming a charitable contingent beneficiary for Traditional IRA dollars will reduce the amount of the taxable estate by donating an account that may be tax-inefficient for a non-charitable beneficiary.
+For those with a potentially taxable estate (for 2026, greater than $15,000,000 for an individual / $30,000,000 for a married couple), naming a charitable contingent beneficiary for Traditional IRA dollars will reduce the amount of the taxable estate and use a tax-inefficient asset for heirs to do so.

 Conclusion

 Charitable giving is an important part of the overall financial plan, not just something to think about near year-end.
-Well considered sources and methods of donations can lead to a greater impact for the charity and better tax outcomes for the donor.
-We are here to help you sort through the options and make decisions that are best for you and your family.
+Wisely considered sources and methods of donations can lead to a greater impact for the charity and better tax outcomes for the donor.
+We are here to help you sort through the options, understand how periodic tax law changes can impact you, and ultimately help make decisions that are best for you and your family.

 About Craig Fasano, J.D.